-The price is still steep at $1,399, nearly the same as.
+The price is still steep at $1,399, nearly the same as the Samsung Galaxy Z Flip.
 But that’s much easier to pay with across-the-board spec improvements, a camera you’re actually going to use, and a larger market to sell to when you choose to move on down the road.
 And with open retail availability across the usual places like Amazon and B&H Photo, in addition to AT&T and T-Mobile directly, you’ll have plenty of financing options.

 Sadly Motorola isn’t yet providing an actual pre-order or sales date, other than “this fall” — we’ll be impatiently awaiting more details.

 - I used the new Razr Plus — and it may be the flip phone of my dreams

 - Samsung is done for if Motorola’s next Razr foldable looks like this